4.1 The conference of difference

 Several patterns emerge from this systematic mapping:

-limogenesis appear at every scale but are never static.
-Each domain exhibits boundaries that enable internal conference—but these boundaries are themselves ongoing achievements, not pre-existing vessels.
-This confirms the refined understanding developed in 4.1.2: limogenesis are stabilized processes, not static structures.
+- Limogenesis appears at every scale but is never static.
+Each domain exhibits thresholds that enable conference — but these thresholds are themselves ongoing achievements, not pre-existing vessels.
+This confirms the refined understanding: limogenesis is a stabilized process, not a static structure.

-The evidence table (4.1.3) demonstrates that the Conference of Difference and its invariant features (reciprocity, compression, limogenesis, co-petition, nesting) appear across all domains of existence.
+The evidence table (4.1.3) demonstrates that the Conference of Difference and its constitutive features—the engine of atonement (cause) and forgiveness (effect), the threshold of limogenesis, the shortcut of compression, the scale of nesting, the modal axis of co-petition/competition, and the observed pattern of reciprocity—appear across all domains of existence.
 But correlation across domains does not, by itself, establish causality.
 To argue that the CoD is not merely a useful descriptive framework but a causal structure—a real feature of existence that can be intervened upon to produce predictable effects—requires a formal causal argument.

 Judea Pearl's structural causal model (SCM) framework, and specifically his do-calculus, provides the necessary formalism.
 Pearl's key insight is that causal claims cannot be reduced to statistical associations; they require a model of the underlying data-generating process, represented as a directed acyclic graph (DAG) in which: